keertan-copart/swagger_ui_documenter/README.md

 The paramters passed through path, like ```lots/get_lot_status/:lot_id``` Here, {lot_id} is passed through path, it is defaultly considered as a string.
-Note : Path parameters need NOT be included in the payload
+Note : Path parameters need NOT be included in query.json

-query parameters have to be included in the query.
-All body parameters should also be included in the request

 request.json